paynl/magento2-graphql/README.md

 php bin/magento cache:clean
 ```

-The plugin is now installed
+The plugin is now installed and ready for use.

+# Usage
+To see how to use the queries, please check the samples folder.
+This library consits of queries, mutations and some othere, see:

 # Queries

 ## paynlTransaction

-Get the PAY. transaction status based on the PAY order_id which can be found in the PAY. backend.<br/>
+Get the PAY. transaction status based on the PAY order-ID which can be found in the PAY. backend.<br/>
-This query expects `pay_order_id` as an argument.
-It will return [#PaynlTransactionOutput](#paynltransactionoutput)
+This query expects `pay_order_id` as an argument and returns a [#PaynlTransactionOutput](#paynltransactionoutput)

 # Mutations